maneesha/better_mapbox/reference.md

 1. make icon image be `img` + 15 rather than symbol + 15
 1. make filter use condition and txtlab
 1. make the checkbox labels be txtlab, not symbol

+* match up brackets for easier reading
+* rename file
+* figure out how to sort the filter options